AriaKillebrewBruehl/senior-thesis/README.md

 I will render these images without the use of AI or ML, in part because I have no AI or ML experience and in part because this will avoid the question of [the ethics of AI generated art](https://jamiearpinricci.medium.com/the-ethics-of-ai-generated-art-57fb04b71646).

 ## Process

 The main paper I will be following for this work is the 2010 Kim et al. paper [Automated Hedcut Illustration Using Isophotes](https://link.springer.com/chapter/10.1007/978-3-642-13544-6_17).
 I have diverged from this paper in a few ways, most notibly in the edge detection process and the distance transform calculation for which I use the 2009 Felzenszwalb and Huttenlocher paper [Distance Transforms of Sampled Functons](https://cs.brown.edu/people/pfelzens/papers/dt-final.pdf).

-## CLI
+## Version 1

-I have built a CLI that allows the user to tune parameters on each step to acheive the best possible results.
+This version of the `caboodle` program (called `caboodle` because it is the whole kitten caboodle) is fully automated.
+The only user input is the input image.
+All parameters to edge detection, isophote detection, offset map generation, etc. are hardcoded using the parameters specified in the papers I followed.

+To run the program:

+    > cd open_cv/kitten-caboodle/
+    > mkdir build
+    > cd build
+    > cmake ..
+    > make caboodle
+    > ./caboodle ../demo_images/sydney_sweeny.png

+The program will run and print feedback in the terminal.
+Please note that the dot adjusting process (after initial dot placement) can be quite slow for large images.

+This program can be run on any `.png` and it is preferred that the image is large (large than `750 px x 750 px`).
+Final renderings look best if the background is removed.
+This can be easily done using Apple's copy subject tool.
+Additionally it helps if the subject is well lit, has neat hair, is face on, and if there is contrast in the image.